About Administrative Senate

 An "administrator" is defined as an employee of Ohio University holding a Presidential Appointment who spends more than 50% of his/her time in administrative duties.
 This shall exclude the President, Vice Presidents, Provost, Associate provosts, the Secretary and Treasurer of the Board of Trustees, Deans, and those faculty whose responsibilities are defined as more than 50% administrative, but who have retained faculty rank but not faculty status (see Ohio University Faculty Handbook, Revised September 2000, Section II C ss (g)).

-Administrative Senate meets the third Thursday of every month (except August and December) from noon until 1:30pm.
-All meetings are open to the public and webcast.
+Administrative Senate meets the third Thursday of every month (except July and December) from noon until 1:30pm.
+All meetings are open to the public at this Microsoft Teams Meeting Link.

 We currently have several districts in need of representation.
 If you are interested in serving on Senate, please email firstname.lastname@example.org.